shivamtiwari432/CODESOFT/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- # 🌐 Responsive landing Page
+ # 🌐 Responsive Landing Page

 A modern, responsive landing page built using HTML and CSS.
 It features a full-screen hero section with a background image, navigation bar, call-to-action, feature grid, about section, contact form, and footer.